What is Pacific Climate Futures v2.1?

-Pacific Climate Futures Version 2.0 is a free web-based climate impacts decision-support tool developed initially by the Pacific Climate Change Science Program (PCCSP) and further refined by the Pacific-Australia Climate Change Science and Adaptation Planning (PACCSAP) Science Program.
+Pacific Climate Futures Version 2.1 is a free web-based climate impacts decision-support tool.
+Initially, the tool was developed by the Pacific Climate Change Science Program (PCCSP) and upgraded to version 2.0 by the Pacific-Australia Climate Change Science and Adaptation Planning (PACCSAP) Science Program.
+In 2017, a range of enhancements were incorporated into version 2.1 through additional Australian government funding.
 It provides national and some sub-national climate projections for East Timor and 14 Pacific countries: Cook Islands (two sub-regions), Federated States of Micronesia (two sub-regions), Fiji, Kiribati (three sub-regions), Marshall Islands (two sub-regions), Nauru, Niue, Palau, Papua New Guinea (two sub-regions), Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.

 Built on CSIRO’s Representative Climate Futures Framework (Clarke et al. 2011; Whetton et al. 2012), it includes projections from the global climate modelling experiments (CMIP5) that informed the IPCC’s Fifth Assessment Report as well as those used for the earlier Fourth Assessment Report (CMIP3).
 The CMIP3 results derive from up to 18 global climate models (GCMs), six of which were dynamically downscaled using a fine-resolution climate model called CCAM.
 These can be explored for three future time periods (2030, 2055 or 2090) and three emissions scenarios (low-B1, medium-A1B and high-A2).
 The CMIP5 results are from up to 43 GCMs, six of which were downscaled using CCAM.
 These projections can be explored for 13 time periods (2030, 2035, 2040...2085, 2090) and four new emissions scenarios (very-low-RCP2.6, low-RCP4.5, medium-RCP6.0 and very-high-RCP8.5).